 Bottom line

 NFL totals reward bettors who pay attention to pace, weather, and special-teams scoring — three things the public consistently underweights.
 Build a simple expected-points model, watch wind forecasts religiously, and track which way line movement is leaning.
 Treat totals as their own market, not a side-show to the spread, and you will find consistent edges that the spread market never gives you.
+If you are logging totals separately, use the bet-tracking framework to compare over/under CLV by situation.

 Bet responsibly — set limits, never chase losses.